Molon labe: Greece

+During the Cyprus Emergency, EOKA commander Grigoris Afxentiou was surrounded by British Army troops in his secret hideout near the Machairas Monastery on 3 March 1957.
+The British demanded he surrender his weapons, and Afxentiou shouted molon labe in reply.
+After he killed a corporal of the Duke of Wellington's Regiment with his submachine gun, the Royal Engineers poured petrol into his hideout and set it on fire, killing Afxentiou.

 United States

 Allusion to the phrase in an English translation ("come and take it!") is recorded in the context of the Revolutionary War, noted in 1778 at Fort Morris in the Province of Georgia, and later in 1835 at the Battle of Gonzales during the Texas Revolution where it became a prevalent slogan.